ianmiell/shutitfile/README.md

 EXPECT_MULTI ['file in which=','empty for no passphrase=','Enter same passphrase again=','already exists=n']

 # Log me in as imiell
-LOGIN imiell
+USER imiell
 # If it's not been done before, check out my dotfiles and set it up
-IF NOT FILE_EXISTS /home/imiell/.dotfiles
+IF_NOT FILE_EXISTS /home/imiell/.dotfiles
 	RUN git clone --depth=1 https://github.com/ianmiell/dotfiles ~imiell/.dotfiles
 	RUN cd .dotfiles
 	RUN ./script/bootstrap